|Rosella Predictive Knowledge & Data Mining|

 Insurance risk scoring is numerical rating of insurance policies.
 It measures the level of risk of being claimed.
 This section describes advanced insurance risk modeling and insurance scoring methods;

 A commonly used method used in risk prediction is regression.
 Regression works well if information structure is functional and simple.
 However it does not perform well on complex information with many categorical variables.
 Another commonly used method is decision tree.
 Decision tree is not suitable if dependent variables have heavy skews.
 Insurance claims data have this skew.
-This leads neural network to be the choice for insurance risk modeling.
+This leads neural network and deep learning methods to be the choice for insurance risk modeling.
 The following figure shows a neural network model;

 Neural network arranges information in nodes and weight-links as shown in the above figure.
 Nodes represent input/output values.
 Nodes are organized into layers: input layer, (optional) internal layers (normally a single layer as in the figure), and output layer.
 Input layer nodes accept input values.
 Values of output layer nodes and internal layer nodes are computed by summing up previous layer nodes multiplied by weight-links' values.